Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 1/5
-**Very Good - Exceeds expectations**
+**Poor - Needs significant revision**

-The clues are related to 'food' but vague enough to also relate to 'book' and 'music'.
-The ambiguity is productive, causing some confusion.
+These clues are too vague and lack any subtle, relevant connection to 'food'.
+They describe concepts (entertainment, transportation) that are almost entirely unrelated, failing to create productive ambiguity or confusion.
+There's no 'hook' to link them to food in a misleading but plausible way.

 ✅ Strengths:
 - Attempt to create ambiguity